-When a waiver beneficiary is absent from the home for reasons other than institutionalization, the DHS county office will not be notified unless the beneficiary does not return home within 30 days.
-If, after 30 days, the beneficiary has not returned home and the providers can no longer deliver services as prescribed by the Plan of Care (e.g., the beneficiary has left the state and the return date is unknown), the DAAS RN/Counselor will notify the DHS county office.
+When a waiver participant beneficiary is absent from the home for reasons other than institutionalization, the DHS county office will not be notified unless the participant beneficiary does not return home within 30 days.
+If, after 30 days, the participant beneficiary has not returned home and the providers can no longer deliver services as prescribed by the plan Plan of eare Care (e.g., the participant beneficiary has left the state and the return date is unknown), the DAAS RN/Counselor -will notify the DHS county office.
 Action will be taken by the DHS county office to close the waiver case.
+No alternatives services are covered during a participant's absence.